TWWinde/Medical-Images-Synthesis/README.md

 ```
 ## Datasets

-We implement our models based on [AutoPET](https://autopet.grand-challenge.org)(for paired supervised model) and [SynthRAD2023](https://synthrad2023.grand-challenge.org)(for unpaired unsupervised model).
+We implement our models based on [AutoPET](https://autopet.grand-challenge.org), which is used for paired supervised model(this repo), and [SynthRAD2023](https://synthrad2023.grand-challenge.org), which is used for unpaired unsupervised model.

 ## Input Pipeline
 For medical images, the pre-processing is of great importance.